Fast Gradient Methods for Uniformly Convex and Weakly Smooth Problems: Acceleration for strongly convex problems

-Since the tolerance $\epsilon_n$ in~\cref{e_strong_opt} decreases to 0 as $n$ increases, it is expected that the energy error tends to zero, not stagnating at some value like \cref{Alg:strong0}.
-In the following theorem, we show that \cref{Alg:strong}-\cref{e_strong_opt} enjoys $O(n^{- \frac{3q-2}{2-q}} \log n )$ convergence of the energy error, which is optimal up to a logarithmic factor under \cref{Ass:smooth,Ass:strong}~\cite{NN:1985}.
+Since the tolerance $\epsilon_n$ in~\eqref{e_strong_opt} decreases to 0 as $n$ increases, it is expected that the energy error tends to zero, not stagnating at some value like Algorithm~\ref{Alg:strong0}.
+In the following theorem, we show that Algorithm~\ref{Alg:strong}-\eqref{e_strong_opt} enjoys $O(n^{- \frac{3q-2}{2-q}} \log n )$ convergence of the energy error when $1 \leq q < 2$, which is optimal up to a logarithmic factor under Assumptions~\ref{Ass:smooth} and~\ref{Ass:strong}~\cite{NN:1985}.